Disaster Recovery ¶

 If the user loses a device, then all that is needed to recover backed-up data, is the following:-

-- Install a fresh copy of the Comet client software on the new device, using the old device username and password.
+- Install a fresh copy of the Comet client software on the replacement device, using the user-profile username and password.

 - Perform a 'Restore' function as needed.

 - When complete, 'Revoke' the old device-listing in the admin web interface -> Accounts -> Users -> name -> Devices.

 - If the user password is unknown, then it can be reset via admin web interface: Accounts -> Users -> name -> Actions -> Reset Password.

-- If the user has disabled password reset for you as admin, then the user must supply the current password for the installation step.
+- If the user has disabled admin password reset, then the user must supply the current password for the installation step.
 The password can be changed by the user at a later stage.

 - If the old device is brought back online at some future time, Comet may make a catch-up billing for the uncharged intervening period.